-On September 27, 2018, UAW International Representative, Jim Soldate, represented the Union in an arbitration case where he argued that the Company, Paris Las Vegas, discharged the grievant without just cause.
+On September 27, 2018, UAW Staff, Jim Soldate, represented the Union in an arbitration case where he argued that the Company, Paris Las Vegas, discharged the grievant without just cause.
 Soldate faced some interesting procedural issues along the way.
 On January 17, 2019, arbitrator, Ann Breen-Greco, sustained the grievance and reinstated the Grievant with full back pay.

 The Grievant had been employed by Paris Las Vegas since 1992 and was a slot attendant at the time of her termination.
 She had a good record prior to 2016.
 Then, her record reflects three disciplines for not returning her keys at the end of her shift and a discipline for leaving cash in the sorter.
 Finally, she was terminated for failing to turn in a pay slip.

 At the arbitration hearing, the parties stipulated that the issue was whether the termination of the Grievant was for just cause pursuant to the contract between the parties.
 Later, for the first time in its post-hearing brief, the Company asked the arbitrator to set aside that stipulation and find that the case was not arbitrable.
 The Company argued that the final incident that lead to termination fell under a contract provision that was not subject to arbitration.
 The arbitrator found that the Company had waived its right to make the arbitrability argument by stipulating to the issue before the arbitrator and not raising the arbitrability issue prior to its post-hearing brief.